badlydrawnrod/arviss/README.md

 # Building Arviss

 By default, building Arviss will also build the native portion of the examples.
-To inhibit this, add `-DINHIBIT_ARVISS_EXAMPLES=ON` to the initial **CMake** command line.
+To inhibit this, define `INHIBIT_ARVISS_EXAMPLES=ON`, e.g., with `-D` on the **CMake** command line.

 ## Windows Pre-requisites

-The instructions assume that you have some form of Visual Studio 2019 build tools installed, and that **CMake** is installed and is on the path.
+The instructions assume that you have some form of Visual Studio 2019 build tools installed.

 ## Linux Pre-requisites